Last Updated on 25/11/2021 by richard

 - Add the chilli beans, stir, bring to the boil and simmer for another 10 minutes without the lid, adding more water if it looks dry.
 Replace the lid, turn off the heat, and leave to stand for 10 minutes to relax before serving.

-- Serve with soured cream and plain boiled long grain rice.
+- Serve with soured cream and plain boiled long grain rice or over a jacket potato.